sarahmbss/api-spotify-etl/README.md

-# ELT process - Spotify API Data
+# ETL process - Spotify API Data

 ## Kubernetes
 ### How to Install